Psilocybin And Anxiety Disorders: Therapeutic Potential

 Generalized Anxiety Disorder

 Generalized anxiety disorder (GAD) is characterized by constant worry about numerous concerns.
-Research shows psilocybin can help break the "mental cycling pattern" typical of GAD.
+Preliminary research suggests psilocybin may help temporarily interrupt the worry cycling pattern typical of GAD.
 Users describe a kind of mental liberation, where the constant planning and worrying simply stops.

 Panic Disorder